How Does Burial Insurance With No Waiting Period Work?

 You can take some practical steps to give yourself the best chance at finding a life insurance plan that covers you in the first two years.

-The goal is to find an insurance company that has underwriting accepting of all your health issues.
+The goal is to find an insurance company with underwriting accepting of all your health issues.

 The best way to find said insurer(s) is to work with an independent insurance broker.
 Independent agencies like Choice Mutual partner with multiple insurance companies for the policyholder’s benefit.

-That gives them the freedom to compare dozens of policies on your behalf.
-They will look at the underwriting of each one to determine if any will approve you for immediate coverage.
+They can freely compare dozens of policies and insurance quotes on your behalf.
+They will look at the underwriting for each company to determine if any will approve you for immediate coverage.

-If you deal with a captive agent (who represents only one insurer), they cannot investigate multiple companies on your behalf.
+If you deal with a captive agent representing only one insurer, they cannot investigate multiple companies on your behalf.
 If their one company doesn’t approve you, they have no recourse.

-The same is true when dealing directly with an insurer such as Colonial Penn, TruStage, or Globe Life.
+The same applies when dealing directly with an insurer, such as New York Life AARP burial insurance, TruStage, or Globe Life.

 If they don’t approve you (which all three of those companies rarely do), they certainly will not try to find you another insurer that will.